Inclusive Web Design 101: Basic Principles and Best Practices of Inclusive Web Design

 In the UK, for example, there are an estimated 12.9 million people living with varying impairments.
 Meanwhile, a recent research found that 70% of websites in the UK are inaccessible to impaired users.
 This means that nearly three quarters of websites in the UK are missing out on the 12.9 million people and their estimated spending power of £212 billion.
 This means your web design priorities should prominently feature inclusive web design.

-This article discusses the concept of inclusive web design, its principles, and some tips for how designers can apply these principles to make their products and services more accessible.
+This article discusses the concept of inclusive web design, its principles, and some tips for how UX designers can apply these principles to make their products and services more accessible.

 Inclusive Design Defined